“Blood sugar” refers to how much glucose is in your bloodstream.

 How to Correct Low Blood Sugar

-- Enjoy healthy fats, which improve satiety (the feeling of being full + satisfied) and help blunt rises in blood sugar.
+- Enjoy healthy fats, which improve satiety (the feeling of being full and satisfied) and help blunt rises in blood sugar.
 Healthy fats include tallow, lard, wild caught cold-water fish, organic nuts + seeds (if tolerated), cold-pressed organic extra virgin olive oil, organic avocados, organic unrefined virgin coconut oil, pasture-raised eggs (if tolerated), pasture-raised meats + organ meats, and pasture-raised dairy (if tolerated).

 - Embrace routine.
 Lower blood sugar is viewed as a stressor, which recruits your adrenal glands to respond by pumping out stress hormones.
 Over time, chronic stress from blood sugar dysregulation can lead to adrenal dysfunction, which can then worsen blood sugar issues in a vicious cycle.
 Your adrenals love routine, so to help nourish them, develop a consistent schedule for eating, waking up, and going to bed.

 - Get a handle on stress, and rehab the adrenals if necessary.
 Stress reduction practices are non-negotiable if you want to stay healthy!
 Deep breathing, guided meditations, and yoga are examples, but figure out what works for YOU!
 You may also benefit from taking supplements to help rehab the adrenals.
 B vitamins, magnesium, adaptogenic herbs, and other nutritional compounds can help to support + normalize adrenal function.
+Learn how to heal adrenal dysfunction here.

 - Avoid intermittent fasting and longer fasts until your blood sugar is more stable.
 Fasting when you are dealing with hypoglycemia can trigger inflammation that causes and worsens chronic disease.
 I’m a huge fan of fasting—it can be incredibly therapeutic when done correctly!
 But this is one scenario when fasting can be counterproductive.